LAKE COWAL CAMPAIGN

 Sample Letters (submit yours)

-Pick the points that you feel most passionate about and then write a brief letter in your own words.
+Here's some points you can make in your Letter to the Editor.
+Pick the ones that you feel most passionate about and then write a brief letter in your own words.
 Please keep letters to 100-200 words at most if you wish it to be printed in its entirety.
-You could also write your letter as an email and then send it to a newspaper near you.
-(Check online versions of newspapers to find postal and email addresses).

-* I am concerned about the destruction of an Aboriginal sacred place.
+* I am concerned about the destruction of Aboriginal sacred place.

-* I am concerned about the destruction of a high conservation wetland and the many endangered and vulnerable native birds, wildlife and plants.
+* I am concerned about the destruction of a high conservation wetland and the many endangered and vulnerable native birdlife, wildlife and plants.

-Lake Cowal is included in the Register of the National Estate and the Directory of Important Wetlands of Australia .
-The National Trust of Australia (NSW) has listed Lake Cowal as a "Landscape Conservation Area".
-Australian and New South Wales Government departments and agencies suggested around 10 years ago that the Lake Cowal region should be considered for listing under the Ramsar Convention as a Wetland of International Importance.
+Lake Cowal is included in the Australian Register of the National Estate and in its Directory of Important Wetlands.
+The National Trust of Australia (NSW) has listed Lake Cowal as a 'Landscape Conservation Area'.
+The Australian Heritage Commission has suggested the NSW government consider the Lake Cowal region for listing under the Ramsar Convention as a Wetland of International Importance.

-* I am concerned about the transportation of cyanide from Gladstone, Queensland to Lake Cowal.
+* I am concerned about the transportation of Cyanide from Gladstone to Lake Cowal.

 * I am concerned about the use of cyanide at Lake Cowal and its impact on fish, birdlife and humans.

 Cyanide is lethal.
-One teaspoon of a 2 per cent solution can kill an adult human.
+One teaspoon of a 2% solution can kill an adult human.
 Cyanide is even more toxic to aquatic biota than to birds.
 Contrary to gold mining industry claims, cyanide leaks and spills are commonplace in the industry.
-These mining accidents have poisoned entire river systems and have devastating impacts on bird life.
-Cyanide does not necessarily break down rapidly into safe chemicals and many potential breakdown products are about as lethal as cyanide itself.
+These mining accidents have poisoned entire river systems and have devastating impact on bird life.
+Cyanide does not necessarily breakdown rapidly into safe chemicals.
+Many potential breakdown products are about as lethal as cyanide itself.

-A spill of wastewater containing cyanide, arsenic and potentially other toxins could severely damage the entire Cowal wetland and related waterways including the Murray River System that is already over-stressed by lack of environmental flows, salt, nitrogen, acidity and agricultural chemicals.
-As well as the risk of killing fish, birdlife and farm stock, toxins from the mine could jeopardise groundwater, and river water supplies as well as enter the food chain.
-Although the area is in drought, very large floods can occur in the Central West.
-Despite the bund wall separating the mine from the lake, many locals believe that the Lake Cowal gold mine is a disaster waiting to happen should there ever be a big flood or an earthquake.
-(The lake is situated in a moderate earthquake zone).
+A spill of wastewater containing cyanide, arsenic and potentially other toxins could severely damage the entire Cowal wetland and related waterways including the Murray River System already over-stressed by salt, nitrogen, acidity and agricultural chemicals.
+As well as the risk of killing fish, bird-life and farm stock, toxins could enter the food chain and jeopardise fishing industries adn drinking water.
+(See cyanide accidents).

-This is the same company that bought out Vancouver-based Sutton Resources Ltd in 1999.
-In 1996 Sutton drove out between 30 000 and 400 000 local miners from the Bulyanhulu gold field in Tanzania.
-During the process bulldozers allegedly buried 52 people alive.
-Barrick steadfastly denies allegations that Sutton or Barrick were involved in this incident.
+This is the same company that owns Vancouver-based Sutton Resources Ltd. In 1996- Sutton drove out anywhere between 30,000 and 400,000 local miners from the Bulyanhulu mining field in Tanzania.
+During the process- Sutton's bulldozers allegedly buried 52 people alive.
+Barrick steadfastly denies the allegations.

-* I am concerned about the huge amount of water that is being used to mine gold at Lake Cowal in drought-stricken New South Wales.
+* I am concerned about the huge amount of water that will be used to mine gold at Lake Cowal in drought stricken NSW.

-* I am concerned about waste rock, arsenic seepage, other toxins that are present at Lake Cowal.
+* I am concerned about waste rock, arsenic seepage, other toxins that will be present at Lake Cowal.

-You may also want to write to: Premier Morris Iemma; the Minister for Planning, Frank Sartor and the Minister for the Climate Change, the Environment and Water, Phil Koperberg at Parliament House, Macquarie Street, Sydney 2000 -- to ask them to put an immediate halt to the Lake Cowal gold mine.
+* I encourage all readers to write to Minister Bob Debus -- Parliament House, Macquarie Street, Sydney 2000 -- to ask him to put an immediate halt to the Lake Cowal Gold Mine.

 SAMPLES